 b) Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is a resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
-In applying the criteria set forth in subdivision (c) of Public Resource shall consider the significance of the resource to a California Native American tribe?
+In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe?

 One BRM feature was located in the APE.
 No associated artifacts or cultural soils were observed near or within proximity to the site.
-It is considered a unique resource because precontact resources are not ultra-common on the landscape, this site was likely created by, and held significance to, past people, and is significant to local tribes.
-Demolition and construction activities from proposed project have the potential to inadvertently affect the BRM.
-The proposed project would implement Mitigation Measures CUL-1 and CUL-2, as discussed in Section 4.3, Cultural Resources.
+It is considered a unique resource because precontact resources are not ultra-common on the landscape, this site was likely created by, and potentially held significance to, past people, and is potentially significant to local tribes.
+UAIC confirm the BRM as a TCR in their comment letter (Appendix C).

+Demolition and construction activities from the proposed project have the potential to inadvertently affect the BRM.
+The proposed project would implement Mitigation Measures CUL-1 and CUL-2 to protect the BRM as an archaeological resource, as discussed in Section 4.3, Cultural Resources.
+Additionally, to protect tribal values and knowledge, TCR roles have been delineated in Mitigation Measures TCR-1 and TCR-2 to identify, evaluate, protect, and provide treatment recommendations and stewardship of the resource during construction activities.
 The proposed project would result in a less than significant impact with the implementation of mitigation measures.